 What about the rest of the managers?
 20% had a consistent worldview with their raters, and 10% were somewhere along the narcissist/psychopath scale with delusions of grandeur.

 If you have moments of doubt about yourself and your work performance, you are totally normal!
-Breathe through the Imposter Syndrome wobble and then get on with it.
+Breathe through the Imposter Syndrome and Comparisonitis wobble and then get on with it.
 Don’t let the doubt stop you from doing what you need to do.

 3. Hire the best person for the job (… which is not necessarily the best person)